Black Monday – Buffalo Cancels Football

 “It really is too hard to believe,” said junior quarterback Kirk Barton of Endicott, NY.
 “I can’t for the life of me think who’d put up money for me to go somewhere else when I have a bum knee and only one year of eligibility left,” he mused.

-By the fall of 1977, with the support of students, alumni and administration, UB restarted its football program albeit at the Division III level.
+Almost immediately, attempts were made by various groups to revive the program but it was slow in coming.
+In the fall of 1977, with the support of students, alumni and administration, U.B. finally restarted its football program albeit at the Division III level.
 For more information on football at the University at Buffalo, visit the UB Sports History Collection website.

 Tags: Buffalo Bulls Football History